HaHussain/UNSOddessy/NPCs/Colonel Suyin Song.md

 # History

-The ship commander, in charge of the safety of the Odyssey.
+The ship commander and our pilot, in charge of the safety of the Odyssey.
+Degree in Astrophysics.
 An army colonel.